Jaideepgupta/AtliQ-Commerce-End-to-End-Capstone/README.md

 | **Gross profit** | **762,988.13** |
 | Profit reconciliation difference | 0.00 ✅ |

-These checks validate both structural integrity and the financial calculations used by the analytical model.
+These checks validate both structural integrity (dbt tests) and the financial calculations used by the analytical model (manual reconciliation).

----

-# 🌙 Nightly Batch & Reliability
+## 🌙 Nightly Batch & Reliability

-The solution is designed as a nightly batch process.
+The solution is designed as a nightly batch process:

 ```text
 Azure SQL / CSV